 When you arrive for occupational therapy, you can expect an assessment by the therapist as well as an exam.
-The therapist will ask about day-to-day life and activities and if there are any main pain points you would want to work on in therapy.
+The occupational health therapist will ask about day-to-day life and activities and if there are any main pain points you would want to work on in therapy.

 Occupational therapy treatment can vary depending on your assessment.
 After you’ve completed your sessions, your therapist can help set you up for success with a follow-up plan and exercises to continue, if needed.